 The Sidebar: Desktop vs. Mobile

 The sidebar is an extremely important component of the desktop version of your radio station's website.
 It become less important on the mobile version of your site because if you're using a mobile-responsive website, it will probably get pushed farther down the page to collapse the site into a single column for smartphones.

 Here's what the sidebar looks like on the desktop version of our site:

 For comparison, here's what the same page looks like on a smartphone.
 As you can see, the sidebar gets pushed to the bottom of the page, and a visitor has to scroll all the way to the bottom to see it (which they are less likely to do):

 What Goes In The Sidebar

-Before we started building the website, we first laid out our digital goals.
+Before we started building our website, we first laid out our digital goals.
 For Jacobs Media, we decided the most important goals of our website were (1) to explain to potential clients what we do, and (2) to build our email list.
-Your radio station’s website may have several goals, including getting people to stream the station, sign up for the email list, enter a contest, etc.
+Your radio station's website may have several goals, including getting people to stream the station, sign up for the email list, enter a contest, etc.